treehouses/remote/README.md

 8. Alternatively, we can connect to raspberry pi with the help of wifi.
 Click the wifi icon present in the action bar to open up the dialog fragment.

-9. Enter `SSID` and `password` to conenct to raspberry pi via wifi.
+9. Enter `SSID` and `password` to connect to raspberry pi via wifi.

 10. Click on the back button present at the bottom to go back to the dashboard.